Bumblebee (DC Comics)

 Bumblebee (Karen Beecher-Duncan) is a superheroine appearing in American comic books published by DC Comics and other related media, commonly as a member of the Teen Titans.
 She first appeared as Karen in December 1976's Teen Titans #45, and adopted the Bumblebee identity three issues later.
 Historically, Bumblebee is sometimes considered DC Comics' first Black woman superhero character, though this distinction is also accorded to Nubia, a less traditional costumed crimefighter than Bumblebee, who debuted three years earlier in 1973.
+She is however DC's first African-American female superhero.

 Bumblebee has been substantially adapted into media outside comics, primarily in association with the Teen Titans.
 T'Keyah Crystal Keymáh, Ozioma Akagha, Masasa Moyo, Kimberly Brooks, and Teala Dunn have voiced the character in animated television series and films.

 Publication history

 Karen Beecher first appeared in Teen Titans #45 and was created by writer Bob Rozakis and artist Irv Novick.
 Her Bumblebee alias first appeared in Teen Titans #48.